wbullock97/Home-Credit-Analysis/README.md

 Home Credit is a financial services provider specializing in lending to individuals with little or no credit history, empowering them with easy and safe access to financing.
 It is crucial for Home Credit to accurately assess a customer’s ability to repay in order to identify reliable target customers.
 By effectively predicting repayment capability, Home Credit can responsibly extend credit to a larger customer base while minimizing financial risk to the company and its investors.

 ## 🏳️ Solution to Business Problem 🏳️
-To address Home Credit's need for reliable and responsible lending decisions, our project will develop a machine learning model to use as a risk assessment to predict whether a customer is likely to default on a loan.
+To address Home Credit's need for reliable and responsible lending decisions, the project will develop a machine learning model to use as a risk assessment to predict whether a customer is likely to default on a loan.
 By anlayzing various variables provided in the loan-application process the models will quantify the customer's repayment capability when standard credit history is limited.

 ## ▶️ Personal Contribution ▶️
 My personal contributions to the project include